Learn GoCheck Kids

 What To Watch Out For

 Sometimes this happens when the room is not dim enough and an overhead light or nearby window/monitor causes the extra reflection.
-If this happens, move the child away from the light source and adjust your lighting accordingly.
+If this happens, position the patients so they face away from the light source and or try adjusting your lighting environment.

 Eyelid Blocking Pupil

-Sometimes children get excited to get their picture taken which causes them to squint their eyes.
+Sometimes children smile too big which causes them to squint their eyes thus obstructing the pupils.
 Ensure the child opens their eyes as wide as they can to capture everything going on in the eye.

 How To Interpret The Results